TBD54566975/did-dht/README.md

 # did-dht-method

 The `did:dht` method.
-Home to the [DID DHT Method Specification](./spec.md), and a reference implementation of a server in Go.
+Home to the [DID DHT Method Specification](https://did-dht.com), and a reference implementation of a gateway server in Go.

 ## Build & Run

-From the `impl` directory run:
+To build and run the gateway server, from the `impl` directory run:

 ```
 docker build . -t did-dht -f build/Dockerfile